The Conservation Reserve Program: Paying Farmers Not to Farm

 📊 Data Sources

-USDA Farm Service Agency payment data (1995–2024).
+USDA Farm Service Agency payment data (2017-2026).
 Program totals from FSA payment files.
-Explore all programs on the Programs page.
+CRP enrollment statistics from USDA FSA.
+Explore all programs on the Programs page or browse spending by category.